 Another missing feature which seems like the largest mode based misstep is that of Conquest.
-The fan favorite mode of Pandemic original Battlefront’s is no where to be found.
-Curiously removed having been the stand out mode of EA’s last battlefront.
+The fan favorite mode of Pandemic’s original Battlefront’s is no where to be found.
+Curiously removed having been the stand out mode of EA’s last Battlefront.
 It feels very missed here.
 While the main mode available galactic assault has lore based rotating objectives that vary greatly depending on the map they all start to feel like you are being funneled into kill boxes with only few exceptions.
 The best mode on the table is hands down Star Fighter Assault.
-Nothing feels more like star wars than piloting powerful fighters, interceptors, and bombers against Venator and Destroyer class golliaths.
+Nothing feels more like Star Wars than piloting powerful fighters, interceptors, and bombers against Venator and Destroyer class golliaths.

-While billed as the quintesential star wars experience nothing in Battlefront 2 feels decidely novel.
+While billed as the quintessential Star wars Experience nothing in Battlefront 2 feels decidedly novel.
 As cannot be stated enough times the visuals and sound design here are top notch but I feel that was to be expected having been blown away at DICE’s previous entry.

-The star card system was an okay addition in the previous game expanded upon this time with a class based twist.
+The star card system was an okay addition in the previous game, it is expanded upon this time with a class based twist.
 You get a very low amount of credits each match in battlefront 2 making progression feel slow and unmemorable.
 I never felt like I was really accomplishing anything.
-Though one trick that seems to help is buying only Hero and Starfighter crates rather than the way overpriced trooper packs most of my crates have consisted of duplicates and in my entire playthrough of the game I have maybe gotten 3 or so rare cards.
+Though one trick that seems to help is buying only Hero and Starfighter crates rather than the way overpriced trooper packs most of my crates have consisted of duplicates and in my entire play through of the game I have maybe gotten 3 or so rare cards.
 Assuming one follows this purchase advice the economy feels a little better.

-You amass crafting currency much quicker this way allowing you to craft and upgrade what you want but are insulted every time a new dawn emmerges by a piddly 5 crafting part and 125 credits.
+You amass crafting currency much quicker this way allowing you to craft and upgrade what you want but are insulted every time a new dawn emerges by a piddly 5 crafting parts and 125 credits.
 Only if you are incredibly lucky will you get an extra common one blip card.
 I think I received this twice so far as a log in reward.

-It is apparent at this point after putting in over 73 hours into newest installment of Battlefront that it certainly a good game.
-It is not great game however and a re-skinned battlefield with a true squad system and none of the immersion breakers present would have been a much better experience.
-While nostaligia seems to have truly colored our view of Pandemic’s bold entries their is no doubt that the inability to actually pilot a republic transport ship over sprawling landscapes will truly be its downfall.
+It is apparent at this point after putting in over 73 hours into the newest installment of Battlefront that it certainly is a good game.
+It is not a great game however and a re-skinned Battlefield with a true squad system and none of the immersion breakers present would have been a much better experience.
+While nostalgia seems to have truly colored our view of Pandemic’s bold entries there is no doubt that the inability to actually pilot a republic transport ship over sprawling landscapes will truly be its downfall.

 Please EA bring back walker assault and conquest on all modes and expand the playing field both in number of units and gameplay space.